DefinitelyTyped/DefinitelyTyped/README.md

 #### I notice some packages having a `package.json` here.

 Usually you won't need this.
-Definitely Typed's package publisher creates a `package.json` for packages with no dependencies outside Definitely Typed.
+DefinitelyTyped's package publisher creates a `package.json` for packages with no dependencies outside Definitely Typed.
 A `package.json` may be included to specify dependencies that are not other `@types` packages.
 [Pikaday is a good example.](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/pikaday/package.json) Even if you write your own `package.json`, you can only specify dependencies; other fields such as `"description"` are not allowed.